-We hesitate to call this $500 office chair a “budget option”, but compared to our first two selections, it absolutely is.
-So if you’re searching for the best ergonomic office chair under $500, this is a fantastic option (the J3 Ergonomic Chair featured below is also worth a closer look).
+We hesitate to call the Steelcase Series 1 ergonomic office chair a “budget option,” but compared to our first two selections, it absolutely is.
+So if you’re searching for the best swivel desk chair under $500, this is a fantastic option (the J3 Ergonomic Chair featured below is also worth a closer look).
 The Steelcase is the only chair in this guide that has not been personally tested by the SPY.com team; however, due to its ergonomic features and affordable price tag, it’s one of the most popular options in the space, and so we wanted to include it as an option.

 The Steelcase Series 1 prioritizes sustainable materials, durability, and adjustable features to support the user.
 According to Steelcase, the “Series 1 was thoughtfully designed with integrated LiveBack technology, adaptive bolstering and 4D adjustable arms.”
 Not only is this chair about 10 pounds lighter than the Aeron, but it also has a higher weight limit, with the ability to support up to 400 pounds.

-Finally, while most premium office chairs aren’t available on sites like Amazon, the Steelcase Series 1 is available for sale via Amazon Prime, where it’s currently on sale.
+Finally, while most premium office chairs aren’t available on sites like Amazon, the Steelcase Series 1 is available for sale via Amazon Prime, where it’s currently on sale for 24% off.